How Many Continents In The World? 5,6,7?

 First things first, Australia is a continent and you can also call it Australasia.
 People are sometimes surprised to hear that the continent only contains 3 countries, that’s because they confuse the continent with the Oceania region.
 How many countries in Australia varies depends on who you talk to, there are in 14 Australia/Oceania.
 Check out my article to read my explanation.

 Number Of Countries: 49

 It was fun making my list of how many countries are there in Europe, that’s because the continent is part of the same landmass as Asia.
 I am sure that when you guys read my article not all of you will agree of the countries I include and those that I don’t.
-Home to nearly 3 quarters of a million people (including me in my youth), it’s one of the best places you can travel.
+Home to nearly 3 quarters of a million people, including me in my Irish youth.

 Number Of Countries: 23

 North America is a continent that also includes Central America and The Caribbean.
 How many countries are there in North America is a long-debated topic because some people argue that North and South America are one continent.
 It’s a huge area with 5 time zones and the only place on the planet with every single type of climate.

 If you want to know how many countries in the Caribbean, I blogged that too.

 If you want to know how many countries in Central America, I blogged that too.